Sypher12233/Full-Stack-Dev-JS/JS/README.md

 Understand the basics of how your web browser communicates with the internet.

-##### Background: #####
+##### Background #####

 This page is generated by a web of HTML, CSS, and Javascript, sent to you by Codecademy via the internet.
 The internet is made up of a bunch of resources hosted on different servers.
 The term “resource” corresponds to any entity on the web, including HTML files, stylesheets, images, videos, and scripts.
 To access content on the internet, your browser must ask these servers for the resources it wants, and then display these resources to you.
-This protocol of requests and responses enables you view *this* page in your browser.
+This protocol of requests and responses enables you view _this_ page in your browser.

 This article focuses on one fundamental part of how the internet functions: HTTP.